FCC Teeing Up Spectrum Screen Item

 The FCC was considering the adjustment in association with the upcoming broadcasting incentive auction.
 The commission is expected to vote on a framework for the auction at its May meeting, and vote the aggregation limit item at the same time.

 That is because that is the third of three auctions.
-The FCC has already raised $1.564 billion from the first of those auctions—the H block auction—earlier this year, and predicts that the second auction, AWS-3 spectrum, later this year will raise many billions more.
+The FCC has already raised $1.564 billion from the first of those auctions—the H block auction—earlier this year, and predicts that the second auctions, of AWS-3 spectrum later this year will raise many billions more.

-A group of 78 House members, including all Democrats, advised Wheeler to hold an auction that is “open to all bidders," one that should “mamimize participation by both broadcasters incentified to relinquish their spectrum rights and bidders seeking to buy those rights."
+Just last week, a group of 78 House members, including some Democrats, advised Wheeler to hold an auction that is “open to all bidders, one that should mamimize participation by both broadcasters incentied to relinquish their spectrum rights and bidders seeking to buy those rights."